 Step 4: Custom indicator iteration function

-Finally, write the part of the MQL program that calculates and plot your Average True Range ATR
+Finally, write the part of the MQL program that calculates and plots your ATR Average True Range for MetaTrader.

 That’s all.
 Finally, attach the MQL MetaTrader Indicator to the chart, and this is the result: